 How to calculate the dividend yield on your portfolio:

 To calculate the current yield on your portfolio, you must follow these steps:

 - Open a spreadsheet and write down all your holdings and the number of shares you own.
 Summarize the values.

-- Go to Yahoo!finance, for example, and find the current YEARLY dividend payment per share for all your holdings.
+- Go to Yahoo!finance, for example, and find the current annual dividend payment per share for all your holdings.
 If a company pays quarterly, multiply the rate by four.
 Summarize the values.

-- Divide the amount in number 2 by the amount in number1.
-This is your dividend yield on your portfolio.
+- Divide the amount in number 2 by the amount in number 1.
+This is the dividend yield on your portfolio.